 EMPLOYEE LEAVE ENTITLEMENT - Employee entitlements to annual leave are recognised when they accrue to employees.
 A provision is made for the estimated liability for annual leave as a result of services rendered by employees up to the balance sheet date.

-REPAIRS AND MAINTENANCE OF VESSELS - The cost of repairs and maintenance is written off to profit and loss as and when it is incurred.
+REPAIRS AND MAINTENANCE OF VESSELS - The cost of repairs and maintenance is recognised in profit or loss as and when it is incurred.

 INCOME TAX - Income tax expense represents the sum of the tax currently payable and deferred tax.